-Continuing north on the Richardson Highway, you’ll have sweeping views as you head north toward Interior Alaska; you’ll also be following the route of the Trans-Alaska Pipeline, and there are a few spots you can pull off the highway to snap photos at the pipeline.
+Continuing north on the Richardson Highway, you’ll have sweeping views as you head north toward Interior Alaska; you’ll also be following the route of the Trans-Alaska Pipeline, and there are a few spots you can pull off the highway to snap photos of the pipeline.

-Accommodation Resources for Day 5:
+Resources for Day 5: